Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 }
 ```

-The first section is called blend, there isnt much of a reason to touch it, so lets ignore it and move on
+The first section is called blend, there isn't much of a reason to touch it, so let's ignore it and move on

 ```json
 "vertex": "sobel",